wazuh/wazuh-documentation/source/user-manual/registering/agent-enrollment.rst

 ..
 Copyright (C) 2021 Wazuh, Inc.

 .. meta::
   :description: Wazuh agent's registration process provides the user with an automated mechanism to enroll agents with minimal configuration steps.
-(Change)

 .. _agent-enrollment: